 Ever wondered why your urine is often darker and more concentrated in the summer?
 Probably not, it's not the nicest thing to be thinking about!
-But often it's because we tend to sweat more in summer months so we lose a lot more water.
-Our kidneys then will try and keep a hold of more water for many of our important processes resulting in more concentrated urine!
+But often it's because we tend to sweat more in the summer months, so we lose a lot more water.
+Our kidneys then will try and keep a hold of more water for many of our important processes, resulting in more concentrated urine!
 This movement of water into and out of our cells is called osmosis.

 During osmosis, water molecules diffuse from pure water or dilute solution to more concentrated solutions.

 Dilute solutions have a high concentration of water molecules so have a high water potential.

 Concentrated solutions have a low concentration of water molecules so have a low water potential.

 Plant and animal cells are surrounded by a partially permeable plasma membrane.
 This allows water and other small molecules to diffuse across.
 Plant cells additionally have a strong cell wall surrounding the membrane, which offers support and protection.
 Animal cells don't have a cell wall.
 This means they respond differently to plant cells to the gain and loss of water.